matthieuMoisson/teads/readme.md

     println("Test set accuracy = " + evaluator.evaluate(predictionAndLabels))
 ````

-I show the number element positiv and negativ in the test data.
-So i can compare my result with the case we choose automaticaly the value.
+I show the count of positive and negative elements in the data test.
+So I can compared my result in the case I choose automaticaly the value.
-The result seems to be good **0.72** but we have the same result if we put all individu to 1.
-So this model do not bring information
+The result seems to be good **0.72**.
+However I obtain the same result if I put all individus to 1.
+So this model don't bring information.

-To improve this model we have many choice :
+To improve this model we have many choices :
-* standardisez the input
+* Standardized the input
-* tries with other model
+* Tries with other models
 * ...

-I decide to change a little my previous model to detect the ad where we lose lot of money (revenue-cost) < 0.01
+I decided to change my previous model to detect the ad which had a benefit less important   ((revenue-cost) < 0.01).

-I just simplified the previous model and change one ligne
+I just simplified the previous model and changed one line.

 ````
       val DSAftModified: Dataset[AftModified] = DSAft.map(aft => {